-- 1. The results of only the head-to-head games played between the tied teams in the following order: - a.
+- 1. Step 1: The results of only the head-to-head games played between the tied teams in the following order: - a.
 Most points earned. - b.
 Most total wins (whether in regulation, overtime and shootout). - c.
 Most regulation wins. - d.
 Differential Subtracting goals against from goals for in these games, the positions being determined in order of the greatest surplus.
-A maximum goal differential of plus or minus eight (8) per game will be used in tiebreaking rules. - e.
+A maximum goal differential of plus or minus eight (8) per game will be used in tie-breaking rules. - e.
 Quotient Dividing the goals for by the goals against in these games, the positions being determined in order of the greatest quotient.
-If a game has a goal differential of more than eight (8) goals, the goals for will be decreased until there is a maximum of eight (8) more than goals against in a given game prior to dividing (i.e. 10-1 game would use 9-1 for purposes of quotient).
+If a game has a goal differential of more than eight (8) goals, the goals for will be decreased until there is a maximum of eight (8) more than goals against in a given game prior to dividing (i.e., 10-1 game would use 9-1 for purposes of quotient).
 A quotient involving dividing by zero (0) has higher standing than a quotient from dividing by any number other than zero.
-Where two or more teams have no goals against and the quotient tie-breaker is required, the teams shall be ranked high to low in descending order of "goals for." - f.
+Where two or more teams have no goals against and the quotient tiebreaker is required, the teams shall be ranked high to low in descending order of "goals for." - f.
 Most periods won In the games played by each tied team, points will be awarded for each regulation period won (2 points) and for each regulation period tied (1 point).
 Positions shall be in the order of highest point total. - 2.
-If after applying the formulas of 1 a, b, c, d, e, or f the tie still exists, the results of all the games played by the teams tied in the following order: - a.
+If all tied teams have not played each other, the tie-breaking process begins at Step 2.
+For teams that began the tie-breaking process in Step 1, if after applying the formulas of 1 a, b, c, d, e or f the tie still exists, continue to Step 2. - Step 2: The results of all the games played by the teams tied in the following order. - a.
 Most total wins (whether in regulation, overtime, and shootout). - b.
 Most regulation wins. - c.
 Differential Subtracting goals against from goals for in these games, the positions being determined in order of the greatest surplus.
-A maximum goal differential of plus or minus eight (8) per game will be used in tiebreaking rules. - d.
+A maximum goal differential of plus or minus eight (8) per game will be used in tie-breaking rules. - d.
 Quotient Dividing the goals for by the goals against in these games, the positions being determined in order of the greatest quotient.
-If a game has a goal differential of more than eight (8) goals, the goals for will be decreased until there is a maximum of eight (8) more than goals against in a given game prior to dividing (i.e. 10-1 game would use 9-1 for purposes of quotient).
+If a game has a goal differential of more than eight (8) goals, the goals for will be decreased until there is a maximum of eight (8) more than goals against in a given game prior to dividing (i.e., 10-1 game would use 9-1 for purposes of quotient).
 A quotient involving dividing by zero (0) has higher standing than a quotient from dividing by any number other than zero.
-Where two or more teams have no goals against and the quotient tie-breaker is required, the teams shall be ranked high to low in descending order of "goals for." - e.
+Where two or more teams have no goals against and the quotient tiebreaker is required, the teams shall be ranked high to low in descending order of "goals for." - e.
 Most periods won In the games played by each tied team, points will be awarded for each regulation period won (2 points) and for each regulation period tied (1 point).
 Positions shall be in the order of highest point total.